spaulaus/LevelScheme/README.md

 the values here to be slightly larger than the values that you put into the "/bb*" definitions.
 Not sure why at the moment, but I have a feeling it's due to the auto positioning of things.

+##Thanks
+Thanks to R. Lica for the patch to display a kick on the left side for the spin parities.